Mike Burgmann: 1986 race and death

 For 1986, and like everyone else who ran the Holdens, the Burgmann team had upgraded the Commodore to the racing SS Group A specification.
 For the Endurance Championship he co-drove the car with Series Production racer Mal Rose.
 At Bathurst Burgmann qualified the car in 27th place.
-After a good start in which he'd already picked up almost 10 places, he suffered a broken windscreen on lap 3.
+After a good start in which he'd already picked up almost ten places, he suffered a broken windscreen on lap 3.
 On lap 5, Burgmann was attempting to pass the V12 Jaguar XJS of fellow Sydney racer and close friend Garry Willmington while coming over the second hump on Conrod Straight and traveling at over 260 km/h.
 The front of the Commodore got airborne (as cars did coming over the hump at that speed) and the front moved slightly to the left.
 Burgmann, who was only a part-time racer, tried to correct by turning the wheel to the right.
 The car then hit the tire barrier at the bottom of the well-known curved bridge at the end of Conrod with unabated speed causing the entire front end to be pushed back to the firewall.
 The car's roll cage did its job and the cabin survived the violent impact mostly intact.
 When officials reached the car they found Burgmann in what would normally be the back seat of the vehicle.
 While his driving seat had remained intact the force of the impact had broken the seat belt buckle which caused his body to be thrown out of the seat.
-Mike Burgmann became the first driver to die while competing in the Bathurst 1000 when he was pronounced dead on arrival at Bathurst Hospital.
+Burgmann became the first driver to die while competing in the Bathurst 1000 when he was pronounced dead on arrival at Bathurst Hospital.